blood2/steemd-docker/README.md

 # steemd for docker

 a Docker build for steemd
-for running a node and mining steem currency
-steemit git repository https://github.com/steemit/steem
+for running a node and mining steem currency in a docker container steemit git repository https://github.com/steemit/steem

 ## Getting Started